osuritz/techinterview/algorithms/graph-bfs.md

 Note: when applying BFS on a tree, there is no need to mark "vertices" (aka nodes) as visited because there are no cycles in a tree.

 ## When to Use
-* When looking for the shortest path in a graph.
+* When looking for the shortest path in a graph in an unweighted or equally-weighted graph.
 * Beginning state & ending state and how fast to get there (e.g. solving a Rubik's Cube)
   - How deep?
   - How many levels?